 Welcome to P&O Cruises.
 This website presents a main menu on the left hand side from where you can browse our cruises, and a toolbar menu at the top page with search, live chat, support, and profile settings.

-Nearby is picturesque Te Poho O Rawiri Marae.
-If you’re interested in Maori culture, Gisborne is a must.
-Old traditions are still evident in many parts of the city.
-Oral history records Titirangi (Kaiti) Hill as the point of arrival for the migratory waka (canoe), Horouta, which brought the first Maori to the area.
+If you’re interested in Maori culture, Gisborne, known as the City of Rivers, is a must.
+Oral history records Titirangi (Kaiti) Hill as the point of arrival for the migratory waka (canoe), Horouta, which brought the first Maori to this beautiful region of New Zealand.

 37,200 (Jun 2018 est)